 When you get behind the wheel of your car in California each day you likely don’t think about those around you driving with too little sleep.
 The fact of the matter is that drowsy driving can be just as dangerous as drunk driving.
-Drowsy driving is a serious problem that can cause a driver to struggle with the judgment of speed and location of other vehicles.
+Drowsy driving is a serious problem that can cause a driver to struggle with the judgment of the speed and location of other vehicles.
 Our Los Angeles car crash attorney explains the dangers of drowsy driving in today’s post.

 The causes of drowsy driving are more than just not getting enough sleep before getting behind the wheel.
 Let’s not hide the fact that drowsy driving is most often caused by a lack of sleep.
 It is also caused by suffering from untreated medical conditions, which could include untreated sleep disorders.
 Drowsy driving can also be caused by the incorrect level of medication or the inappropriate mix of medication.